What is the auto registration feature in Azure DNS private zones?

 - DNS records are created automatically only for the primary virtual machine NIC.
 If your virtual machines have more than one NIC, you can manually create the DNS records for other network interfaces.

 - DNS records are created automatically only if the primary virtual machine NIC is using DHCP.
-If you're using static IPs, such a configuration with multiple IP addresses in Azure), auto registration won't create records for that virtual machine.
+If you're using static IPs, such as a configuration with multiple IP addresses in Azure, auto registration doesn't create records for that virtual machine.

 Read about some common private zone scenarios that can be realized with private zones in Azure DNS.